CFA19SCM95L/CS525/Assignment1/README.txt

-2. createPageFile (char *fileName) overwrite the file is existed , or if the file does not exist, the file stream is opened in write mode and a new page is allocated.
+2. createPageFile (char *fileName)
+        Overwrite the file is existed , or if the file does not exist, the file stream is opened in write mode and a new page is allocated.

 3. openPageFile (char *fileName, SM_FileHandle *fHandle)
-        File is opened in read mode.
-The fields of the file handle are updated with the nformation about the opened file; fields like fileSize and numOfPages.
-RC_OK is returned.
-        If the file does not exist, the file is closed and RC_FILE_NOT-FOUND is returned.
+        Updated with the information about the opened file.
+        Return RC_OK if succeeded else return RC_FILE_NOTFOUND and closed it.

 4. closePageFile (SM_FileHandle *fHandle)
-        First, it is checked whether the file handle is void or not.
-        If it is, error RC_FILE_NOT_FOUND is returned.
-        If it is not void, file is closed using fclose();
+        Closed the file by setting it to null and return RC_OK.

 5. destroyPageFile (char *fileName)
-        First, it is checked whether fileName is void or not.
-        If it is, then error RC_FILE_NOT_FOUND is returned.
+        Checked whether fileName is there.
+If it is, return RC_FILE_NOT_FOUND else remove(fileName) and return RC_OK
-        If it is not, then remove() is implemented, which returns value when succeeded.
-        If remove() is not successful, RC_FILE_NOT_FOUND is returned.
-        If remove() is successful, then the page is deleted, RC_OK is returned.

 /////////////////////////part2/////////////////